 That’s hardly a surprise though.
 Disney Plus is ready-made to provide endless entertainment for kids of all ages.
 And, with an impressive catalogue of content, covering Star Wars, Pixar and Marvel as well as classic Disney movies, Disney Plus has a huge appeal for adults too.

 But what content is available?
 Where can you watch Disney Plus?
 And how much does it cost?
 Read on as we tell you everything you need to know to help you live happily ever after with Disney Plus.

 Disney Plus is a streaming service stuffed with Disney-owned TV and film content.
 As with Netflix, Amazon Prime and NOW, you’re able to access the content via your smart TV, set-top box or smartphone in return for a monthly subscription.
 More on that in a bit.

 As well as its impressive portfolio of films and TV shows, Disney Plus is the only place you can watch original content created exclusively for the streaming platform.
 So, if you want to watch Baby Yoda steal the show in The Mandalorian or you want to keep up with WandaVision or the Loki TV series, you’ll have to subscribe to Disney Plus.

 That means your kids can watch it on their tablets or phones, while you catch up on The Mandalorian, all at the same time.
 So no more arguing over whether you're all going to watch Cars or Frozen for the hundredth time.

 There’s even the option to create up to seven viewing profiles.
 At the moment there is no 4K or UHD option listed.

-With the launch of the S22 range, Samsung is offering customers 12 months of free Disney Plus when they purchase either the S22, S22+ or S22 Ultra.
+Samsung offers customers either 6 months or 12 months of free Disney Plus when they purchase certain Samsung products.
 To claim your free Disney Plus subscription, visit samsung.com/uk/boost/ and sign in to your Samsung Account to then redeem your free 12 months on the Disney+ website.

 Check out the latest O2 Mobile and SIM only deals.